charliedevelopment/craft3-fallback-site/README.md

 # Fallback Site for Craft 3

 This plugin allows each site to fall back to another site when a requested element cannot be found.
-This allows multi-site installations (typically for multiple languages) to gracefully fall back to existing cotent if available.
+This allows multi-site installations (typically for multiple languages) to gracefully fall back to existing content if available.

 When a request is made for an element that would normally not be found, *Fallback Site* will check the configured site for an element with the same slug.
 For example, if you have an English site and a Spanish site as part of your craft install, and English is the fallback for Spanish, then handling for a request to the Spanish site would go as follows: